Our mission is to UnErase LGBTQ history in K-12 schools.

 Deborah Lash is History UnErased’s Creative Director, bringing decades of experience in creative design of educational instructional resources, curriculum materials and digital resources for K-12 classrooms.
 Deborah’s understanding of how to make History UnErased’s products sing weave together her professional contributions to Pearson, Houghton Mifflin and Measured Progress, as well as her personal connection to the need and relevancy of History UnErased’s resources and services.

-Fun Fact: We call her Lash.
+FUN FACT: We call her Lash-o-magic.

-Eric Marcus is executive editor of Making Gay History podcast which brings to life the voices of champions, heroes, and witnesses to LGBTQ history.
+Eric Marcus is executive editor of Making Gay History – The Podcast which brings to life the voices of champions, heroes, and witnesses to LGBTQ history.
 He is the author of a dozen books, including the award-winning Making Gay History: The Half-Century Fight for Lesbian & Gay Equal Rights; Why Suicide?; and Is It A Choice?
 He is also co-author of Breaking the Surface, the #1 New York Times best-selling autobiography of Olympic diving champion Greg Louganis.
 Eric is a former associate producer for ABC television’s “Good Morning America” and CBS Morning News.
 He also served as associate producer for “Stonewall Uprising,” a PBS “American Experience” documentary, and was supervising producer for two recent documentaries on the experience of suicide loss.

 Sara Burningham is a New York-based producer, editor and writer.
 She has produced award-winning FM talk radio in London and reported on the U.S. elections as a foreign correspondent.
 In addition to Sara’s cogent and pragmatic work, she has crafted narrative gems for public radio in the Ozarks, edited the rat-a-tat-tat AM news leader that is 1010WINS, and has contributed to KUAF 91.3 public radio in Arkansas as producer, reporter and host.